davidmdavis/docusign-ios-sdk/README.md

 DocuSign iOS SDK Beta
 =========================================

-This **BETA** SDK is built on our public [REST API](https://www.docusign.com/p/RESTAPIGuide/RESTAPIGuide.htm) and provides a quick and easy way for registered developers to add DocuSign's world-class document signing experience to their native iOS apps.
+This **BETA** SDK is built on our public [REST API](https://www.docusign.com/p/RESTAPIGuide/RESTAPIGuide.htm) and provides a quick and easy way for developers to add DocuSign's world-class document signing experience to their native iOS apps.

 Pre-requisites
 ----------

-### Register for a DocuSign Developer account
+### DocuSign Developer account (Free)

-You can do this at the [DocuSign DevCenter](https://www.docusign.com/developer-center) using this [registration from](https://www.docusign.com/developer-center/get-started).
+You can create your free dev account at the [DocuSign DevCenter](https://www.docusign.com/developer-center) using this [registration from](https://www.docusign.com/developer-center/get-started).
 You will need the **Integrator Key** from your developer account in order to use the DocuSign iOS SDK.

 ### Useful Reading